 Try reducing anxiety by changing the assessment.
-Math anxiety depresses math performance because it occupies working memory.
-Research has shown that math anxiety is more strongly linked to poor performance when students take a timed test.
-There are likely several reasons why alleviating time pressure makes math anxiety less of a problem, from reducing worries about not finishing in time, to giving students the time and space to work through their answers.
+Math anxiety depresses math performance because it occupies working less of a student's gender, his or her teacher's math anxiety seems to carry implications for the student's level of math achievement.17 memory.
+Research has shown that math anxiety is more strongly linked to poor performance when students take a timed test.20 There are likely several reasons why alleviating time pressure makes math anxiety less of a problem, from reducing worries about not finishing in time, to giving students the time and space to work through their answers.